Open Gromov-Witten theory on Calabi-Yau three-folds I: Multi-disks

-Fix a compatible almost-complex structure $J$.
-Let $ \overline{\mathcal{M}}_n(A)$ be the moduli space of pseudo-holomorphic disks with $n$ marked points with a fixed cyclic order in the relative homology class $A \in H_2(X,L)$ (this is usual denoted as the main component in \cite{FO3}).
+Fix a compatible almost-complex structure $J$ on $M$.
+Let $ \overline{\mathcal{M}}_n(A)$ be the moduli space of pseudo-holomorphic disks with $n$ marked points with a fixed cyclic order in the relative homology class $A \in H_2(X,L)$ (this is usualy denoted the main component in \cite{FO3}).
 By Chapter $7$ of \cite{FO3}, $\overline{\mathcal{M}}_n(A)$ can be endowed with a weakly submersive Kuranishi structure with corners.